Þðèé Òàðíîïîëüñêèé Translating Endre Ady

 Endre Ady’s poetry was mathematically analyzed.
 It turned out to be highly unpredictable, although Ady used a set of fixed key words scattered all around his poems.

-Ady created his own poetical world and a new fresh language.
+Ady created his own poetical world and a new strikingly fresh language.
 He introduced scores of innovations in the architectonics and rhythm of the verse.
 He found an intermediate stage between classic verse and vers libre.
-Besides, in my time, many of his poems seemed written about Russia and not Hungary.
+Besides, in my (Soviet) time, many of his poems seemed written about not Hungary but Russia.

-Ady used the key words not as much for the content as for the timbre and atmosphere.There was an apparently insurmountable obstacle for translating his short words into much longer Russian ones: bus (bush: sad), ãðóñò-íûé, kis (kish: little), ìà-ëåíü-êèé, nagy (nad': great), âå-ëè-êèé, uj (uy: new), íî-âûé, ven (ven: old), ñòà-ðûé , and , especially, czok (chok: kiss), ïî-öå-ëóé.
-That was a real headache, especially taking to account the habit of the Russian words to grow long tails of suffixes.
-It looks like English is much more suitable language for translating Ady.
+Ady used the key words not as much for the content as for the timbre and atmosphere.There is an apparently insurmountable obstacle for translating his short words into much longer Russian ones: bus (bush: sad), ãðóñò-íûé, kis (kish: little), ìà-ëåíü-êèé, nagy (nad': great), âå-ëè-êèé, uj (uy: new), íî-âûé, ven (ven: old), ñòà-ðûé , and , especially, czok (chok: kiss), ïî-öå-ëóé.
+That was a real headache, especially taking to account the habit of the Russian words to grow long tails of suffixes and endings.
+It looks like English could be a more suitable language for translating Ady.

 Ady is usually characterized as symbolist, which is only partially true because of his passionate intensity rarely if ever found in the typical symbolist melancholy.
 The political overtones of many of his poems are not typically symbolic either.

 Translation of poetry is a curious area of human activity.
-Kalevala, the epos of Finland, provided the foot for Henry Longfellow’s Hiawatha , and the Russian writer Ivan Bunin translated Hiawatha, as many believe, “better than the original.”
-To my younger ears, the Russian translations of Charles Baudelaire by Vadim Levik sounded better than the original.
+Kalevala, the epos of Finland, provided the foot for Henry Longfellow’s Hiawatha , and the Russian writer Ivan Bunin translated Hiawatha, as many believe, as “better than the original.”
+To my younger ears, the Russian translations of Charles Baudelaire sounded better than the original.

-Poetic translations were something of the Internet of the time.
+Poetic translations were something like the Internet of the time.

 Several of my Ady translations were published in a joint Russian-Hungarian edition.
 I saw the book for the first time in the Chita labor camp, where a bookshop used to came once a year.
 I bought it and left as gift to my burglar-poet friend.

-Recently I found an Endre Ady web site maintained by a young Hungarian girl, Katalin Kelemen.
+Once I found an Endre Ady web site maintained by a young Hungarian girl, Katalin Kelemen.
 Answering my quesion, she told me that at least some young people in Hungary knew, read, and loved Ady.
-To me it seems amazing because we know how the school drill can destroy any love for literature.
+To me it seems amazing because we know how the school drill can destroy any love of literature.